AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 ## Activate the same audiences through the [!DNL Magnite Streaming: Batch ]destination

-Audiences shared with [!DNL Magnite Streaming] using the  Real-Time destination will also need to be shared using the [Magnite Streaming: Batch](magnite-batch.md) destination.
+Audiences shared with [!DNL Magnite Streaming] using the  Real-Time destination will also need to be shared using the Magnite Streaming: Batch destination.
 When configured correctly, segment names in the [!DNL Magnite Streaming] UI are updated to reflect those used in the Adobe Experience Platform post-daily update.

-Finally, if a Batch destination has not been configured for your integration, set it up now via [this document](magnite-batch.md)
+Finally, if a Batch destination has not been configured for your integration, set it up now via the Magnite Streaming: Batch destination document.

 ## Data usage and governance {#data-usage-governance}